ethereum/solidity-blog/_posts/2021-01-25-solidity-developer-survey-2020-results.md

 #### Industry

 The majority of respondents (68%) said they work in the technology industry.
 14% work in the financial services industry.
-Less relevant, but also selected several times, were the energy sector, health care, creative, media & gaming and transportation.
+Less dominant, but also selected several times, were the energy sector, health care, creative, media & gaming and transportation.

 ![Industry Overview](/img/2021/01/industry.png)

 #### Coding Experience

 The overall, non-Solidity-related, professional coding experience of respondents was impressive.
-48% of respondents said they coded as part of their jobs for 6 years or more.
+Around 48% of respondents said they coded as part of their jobs for 6 years or more.
 Only roughly 7% stated that they have less than 1 year of coding experience.

 ![Professional Coding Experience](/img/2021/01/codingexperience.png)

 #### Operating System

 Interestingly, Linux and macOS seem equally popular, both getting roughly 40% of the repondents' votes.
-Circa 18% use Windows, while a part of those users also state to use another OS in addition to Windows.
+Around 18% use Windows, although a part of these users also state to use another OS in addition to Windows.
 There are also several developers using both Linux and macOS, or even all three operating systems.

 ![Operating System](/img/2021/01/operatingsystem.png)